5.21 Provisions, contingent liabilities and contingent assets

 ?
 An overview of main performance metrics for Bank, top level business lines and individuals:

 ?
-A discussion of how amounts of individual remuneration are linked to the Bank-wide and individual performancee:
+A discussion of how amounts of individual remuneration are linked to the Bank-wide and individual performance:

 The Bank follows a Balanced Scorecard approach for measuring performance at senior levels.
-The Balanced scorecard parameters for individuals are cascaded from the Bank's Balanced Scorecard.
-The Management Committee or the Nomination and Remuneration Committee reviews the achievements against the set of parameters which determines the performance of the individuals.
+The Balanced Scorecard parameters for individuals are cascaded from the Bank's Balanced Scorecard.
+The Nomination and Remuneration Committee reviews the achievements against the set of parameters which determines the performance of the individuals.

 ?
 A discussion of the measures the Bank will in general implement to adjust remuneration in the event that performance metrics are weak: